Catrobat/Catroweb/doc/current/authentication.md

 | registrationEmail | test@mail.com |
 | registrationCountry | at |

-And We assume the next generated token will be "`rrrrrrrrrrr`"
+And we assume the next generated token will be "`rrrrrrrrrrr`"

-When The Request is invoked
+When the Request is invoked

-Then The returned json object will be:
+Then the returned json object will be:
 ```json
 {
   "token": "rrrrrrrrrrr",